fractalrobotics/Fractal-5-Pro/README.md

   - Use 1/4" thick aluminum sheets instead of 1/8"
   - Rearrange A-Axis bearing assembly to minimize unsupported shaft length
   - Incorporate larger corner gussets
-- Change A-axis pulley drive to a high ratio gear drive
+- Change A-axis pulley drive to a high ratio gear drive.
+The belt system doesn't have enough torque and could use some finer angular resolution.
 - Convert cable-chain wire harness system to CAN-bus
 - Integrate accelerometer into printhead for input shaping (resonance cancellation)
 - Instead of using the inductive probe for centering the print bed, use a sensor that has better defined sensing radii in the X and Y directions